 Whenever a farmer needs zoning approval for an agricultural project, they cannot leave any detail to chance.
 If anyone opposes the project – be it the Zoning Hearing Board, the Board of Supervisors or a group of neighbors – anytime the farmer misses even the smallest detail, it could be grounds for getting the project denied.

 In Berner v.
 Montour Township Zoning Hearing Board, the Zoning Hearing Board (twice) and the County Court of Common Pleas (twice) approved the farmer’s zoning application for a swine nursery barn.
+The Zoning Hearing Board in particular put a lot of faith in the work of Todd Rush from my friends at TeamAg.
 Unfortunately, there was an organized group of neighbors that opposed the application.
 The Commonwealth Court eventually ruled that the Zoning Hearing Board was wrong, and that the farmer should not have received the approval for the swine barn.